Residency for Tuition Purposes

 New Admissions or Readmissions - For a newly admitted or readmitted student, residency status is determined by information provided on the admissions application, documents supplied, and other available information.
 The student should ensure that all pertinent information has been provided.
 The university will review the available information and determine the student's residency status based on state regulation.
 If the student then wishes to appeal that determination, a completed residency affidavit and required documentation must be submitted to the Office of the Registrar.

 Enrolled Student - A currently enrolled student who wishes to petition for Kentucky residency status must complete the official residency affidavit and provide all necessary documentation to the Office of the Registrar.
-See the Academic Deadlines for deadlines.
+Refer to the Academic Deadlines website.

 Q. What is the deadline to file a request for residency change?